pocketapps1/dailylight-docs/terms-of-use.md

 To the maximum extent permitted by law, we shall not be liable for:

-- Any indirect, incidental, special, consequential, or punitive damages
+- Any indirect, incidental, special, consequential, or punitive damages.
-- Loss of data, profits, or business opportunities
+- Loss of data, profits, or business opportunities.
-- Any damages arising from your use or inability to use the App
+- Any damages arising from your use or inability to use the App.

-- Data loss or corruption
+## Religious Content Disclaimer

+The devotional content in this App is provided for personal devotional use only.
+While we strive to provide accurate and meaningful content, we make no representations about the spiritual suitability of any content for individual users.
+Users are encouraged to consult with their own religious advisors.

 ## Changes to Terms